The Scorpion and the Frog: The Scorpion and the Turtle

-A likely precursor to this fable is the Persian fable of The Scorpion and the Turtle.
-This earlier fable appears in the Anvaar Soheili, a collection of fables written c.
+A likely precursor to The Scorpion and the Frog is the Persian fable of The Scorpion and the Turtle, which appears in a number of Persian texts from the late 15th century.
+These are the Beharistan, written in 1487 by the Persian poet Jami, and the Anvaar Soheili written c.
 1500 by the Persian scholar Husayn Kashifi.
-The Anvaar Soheili contains fables translated from the Panchatantra, a collection of Indian fables written in Sanskrit, but The Scorpion and the Turtle does not appear in the Panchatantra, which suggests that the fable is Persian in origin.
+The Anvaar Soheili contains fables, including those translated from the Panchatantra, a collection of Indian fables written in Sanskrit, but The Scorpion and the Turtle does not appear in the Panchatantra, which suggests that the fable is Persian in origin.

-In the Scorpion and the Turtle, it is a turtle that carries the scorpion across the river, and the turtle survives the scorpion's sting thanks to its protective shell.
-The turtle is baffled by the scorpion's behavior because they are old friends and the scorpion must have known that its stinger would not pierce the turtle's shell.
-The scorpion responds that it acted neither out of malice nor ingratitude, but merely an irresistible and indiscriminate urge to sting.
-The turtle then delivers the following reflection: "Truly have the sages said that to cherish a base character is to give one's honor to the wind, and to involve one's own self in embarrassment."
+In The Scorpion and the Turtle, it is a turtle that carries the scorpion across the river, and the turtle survives the scorpion's sting thanks to its protective shell.
+The scorpion explains to the baffled turtle that it could not resist its instinct to sting and knew that its stinger would not pierce the turtle's shell.
+The turtle then passes judgment on the scorpion.
+In Kashifi's version, the turtle judges the scorpion to be a "base character" and reproaches itself for not having better character judgment.
+In Jami's version of the tale, the turtle judges the scorpion to be a "wicked fellow" and drowns the scorpion to prevent it from harming anyone else.

-The moral of this fable is thus stated explicitly, and not left to interpretation.
-Another important difference is that the scorpion does not anticipate drowning.
-In some later versions of this fable, the turtle punishes the scorpion by drowning it anyway.

 Aesop

-The Scorpion and the Frog is sometimes attributed to Aesop as its true author is unknown, though it does not appear in any collection of Aesop's fables prior to the 20th century.
+The Scorpion and the Frog is sometimes attributed to Aesop, although it does not appear in any collection of Aesop's fables published before the 20th century.
 However, there are a number of ancient fables traditionally attributed to Aesop which teach a similar moral, the closest parallels being The Farmer and the Viper and The Frog and the Mouse.